Jeanne Quint Benoliel: Academic career

 In 1989, UW hosted a Jeanne Quint Benoliel Celebration Day.

 Retirement

 After 20 years of teaching at UW, Jeanne Quint Benoliel retired from her UW faculty position in 1990.

-After her official retirement, Benoliel moved to Rutgers University in Newark, New Jersey.
-There, she helped launch a new doctoral program for nursing.
-She left Rutgers in 1992 and returned to Washington State.

 After leaving Rutgers, she joined the Ethics Task Force of the Oncology Nursing Society.
 In 1993, she was awarded the Distinguished Researcher Award from the ONS, as well as an honorary Doctor of Science degree from the University of Pennsylvania for her work.
-She also met Hillary Clinton, who was another recipient of an honorary degree from the University of Pennsylvania.